Enhancing Trust in Large Language Models via Uncertainty-Calibrated Fine-Tuning: Experiments and Results

 \subsection{Experimental settings}

-\paragraph{Datasets} We utilize free-form question-answering (QA) datasets to evaluate the proposed methods on LLMs: CoQA \citep{reddy2019coqa}, an open-book conversational QA dataset; TriviaQA \citep{joshi2017triviaqa}, a reading comprehension QA dataset.
-These datasets are frequently utilized benchmarks for evaluating uncertainty quantification (UQ) in LLMs for natural language generation, as evidenced by prior works from ~\cite{kuhn2023semantic}, ~\cite{lin2024generating}, and \cite{farquhar2024detecting}.
-We employ the OK-VQA dataset \citep{marino2019ok}, an open-ended visual question-answering (VQA) dataset to extend our evaluation to large vision language models (LVLMs), thereby providing a comprehensive analysis of our approach across diverse open-ended free-form QA tasks.
-Additionally, we use BioASQ~\citep{bioasq2023krithara}, a biomedical question-answering dataset for the evaluation of out-of-domain prompt detection.
-In our experiments, we utilize the development split of the CoQA dataset, which contains approximately 8,000 question-answer pairs, the validation split of TriviaQA with around 10,000 question-answer pairs, and the validation split of OK-VQA, comprising roughly 5,000 question-answer pairs along with their corresponding images.
-For each dataset, we allocate 20\% of the data for fine-tuning purposes, while the remaining 80\% serve as the test sets for evaluation.
-We use a standard prompt across all datasets, more details on the datasets and the prompt are provided in Appendix \ref{apdx:datasets} and \ref{apdx:prompt}, respectively.
+\paragraph{Datasets.} We utilize several free-form question-answering (QA) datasets: CoQA \citep{reddy2019coqa}, TriviaQA \citep{joshi2017triviaqa}, and OK-VQA \citep{marino2019ok}.
+CoQA and TriviaQA are commonly used for benchmarking uncertainty quantification in LLMs \cite{kuhn2023semantic, lin2024generating, farquhar2024detecting}, while OK-VQA extends our evaluation to large vision language models (LVLMs).
+For out-of-domain prompt detection, we use the BioASQ \citep{bioasq2023krithara} dataset, and for long-form text generation, we employ BioGen \citep{min2023factscore}.
+In our experiments, we use the development split of CoQA (8,000 samples), the validation split of TriviaQA (10,000 samples), and the validation split of OK-VQA (5,000 samples).
+We allocate 20\% of each dataset for fine-tuning and the remaining 80\% for testing.
+Additional details on datasets and prompt settings are provided in Appendix \ref{apdx:datasets}.

-\paragraph{Models} We use the Llama-2 models with 7B and 13B parameters~\citep{llama2023touvron} and the Gemma model with 2B parameters~\citep{gemma2024} for the free-form QA experiments.
+\paragraph{Models.} We use the Llama-2 models with 7B and 13B parameters~\citep{llama2023touvron} and the Gemma model with 2B parameters~\citep{gemma2024} for the free-form QA and biography generation experiments.
 Additionally, we utilize the LLaVA-1.5 model with 7B parameters~\citep{llava2024liu} for the open-ended visual question-answering task.
+Our method is model-agnostic and can be applied to the latest LLMs and LVLMs.